Complete Glossary of Australian Horse Racing Terms

 Race Day and Track Conditions

-The conditions on race day can have a big impact on how a race plays out.
+The conditions on race day can significantly impact how a race unfolds.
 Here are some important terms to know:

 • Track Condition: The state of the track, which can range from “fast” to “heavy”.
 Check out our full horse racing track rating guide.